2001 Talladega 500: Race report

 Sterling Marlin had the best car in the race but finished in 23rd place; leading 51 laps and overtaking competitors like Michael Waltrip, Dale Earnhardt, Jr., Jeff Burton, and Stacy Compton.
-While Marlin was the class of the field it appeared, he made all the wrong moves late in the race and got shuffled way back.
-Marlin should have adapted to the changing ways of the NASCAR Winston Cup Series as opposed to using the same old racing strategies that brought him success back in 1995.
+While Marlin was the class of the field, late in the race he got shuffled back.

 This was the only time Andy Houston led a lap in a Cup race.
 Mike Skinner, who finished 29th, crossed the finish line less than 4 seconds behind winner Bobby Hamilton.

-It was amazing that a pack of 30 cars could run 4 sometimes 5 wide and not make a mistake.
-All 43 drivers who were involved in the event competed with the greatest level on competency.
-This is one of a just a few races that could have entertained audience members even if it had gone on for an extra 100 miles.
+Hamilton, who qualified with a speed of 182.99 mph, was like most of the field which ran the 500 miles faster than their 1-lap qualification.

 Despite the lack of a big crash in the crucial moments of the race, there were still some exciting parts in the race for NASCAR fans in the form of lead changes and drivers leading multiple laps.
 The last event to end without any caution periods was in 1999.
 It would be Hamilton's last win.
 He died 6 years later from head and neck cancer.